Republic of Belarus

 Since 1997, despite growing U.S. engagement with Belarusian society, official bilateral relations have remained at a low level.
 In 2003, the United States, in tandem with the European Union, proposed a step-by-step, gradual approach to improve bilateral relations: the United States would respond positively to genuine efforts by Belarusian authorities to improve Belarus' human rights and electoral practices.
 Belarusian authorities failed to take such steps to warrant a positive response.

 In October 2004, the U.S. Congress passed, and the President signed, the Belarus Democracy Act, designed to promote democratization.
 In signing the act, President Bush noted that the authorities were turning Belarus into "a regime of repression in the heart of Europe," and set out the U.S. policy of working "with our allies and partners to assist those seeking to return Belarus to its rightful place among the Euro-Atlantic community of democracies."
-Together with the EU, the U.S. has imposed targeted sanctions against Belarusian officials implicated in human rights abuses and election fraud, including travel restrictions and targeted financial sanctions imposed in 2006 after the deeply flawed presidential election.
-To underscore U.S. support for the Belarusian people's democratic aspirations, the President and Secretary of State met with a number of Belarusian activists in 2005 and 2006.
-U.S. assistance supports democratic political forces, civil society, exchanges, education and independent media, including external broadcasting, to help those promoting democracy and providing access to independent information in Belarus.
-On January 12, 2007, President Bush signed the Belarus Democracy Reauthorization Act, which calls for targeted sanctions against Belarusian officials, while continuing assistance for democracy building activities.
+After a deeply flawed presidential election in March 2006, the U.S., acting together with the EU, imposed travel restrictions and targeted financial sanctions against Belarusian officials implicated in human rights abuses and election fraud.
+The financial sanctions prohibited U.S. persons from engaging in financial transactions with named persons.
+On January 12, 2007, President Bush signed the Belarus Democracy Reauthorization Act, which repeated the call for targeted sanctions against Belarusian officials and continued assistance for democracy building activities.
+In August 2007, the U.S. widened application of travel restrictions on Belarusians to include directors and deputy directors of state enterprises.
+In November 2007, the Treasury Department froze the U.S. assets of Belarus' oil and chemical conglomerate, Belneftekhim, based on Alexander Lukashenko's control of the company.
+To underscore U.S. support for the Belarusian people's democratic aspirations, the President and Secretary of State have frequently met with Belarusian pro-democracy activists, most recently during a visit to Washington, DC, in December 2007 that included leaders of pro-democracy political parties and NGO leaders.

 U.S.-Belarusian Economic Relations